 Here, too, we are talking about a city absolutely unique in the world, with its architecture, history and politics, in addition to a surreal mixture of urban density and stunning beaches.
 This is one of the only places in China where the ancient always rubs shoulders with the new.
 It is also a rich city, with one of the largest commercial ports in the world.
 And it is the capital of Cantonese culinary art, also unique in its kind.
 It is one of the most recognizable skylines of the planet, and the photos taken from the top of Victoria Peak are breathtaking every time.
-It is also a city that transforms completely at night.
+If you hike Tung Lung Island in Hong Kong, you will also be treated to great views.
+Hong Kong is also a city that transforms completely at night.

 The English still call this city Rangoon.
 The Americans still call this country Burma.
 Visiting Yangon, the largest city in Myanmar, is extremely exotic.
 This country is in transition since the opening of its borders to tourism in 2013 and Yangon is the most frequent arrival point of foreigners.
 When the borders were opened, Internet was almost non-existent in the country; mobile phone networks were not yet installed; even traditional phones rarely worked; and electricity was a luxury since only those equipped with a generator could boast to have a continuous supply of energy.
 That’s a culture shock, no matter how you see it.